planetlabs/planet-mcp/README.md

 ## Example queries

 - Does Planet have any recent imagery over Puget Sound?
-- List my subscriptions
+- List my feature collections
-- Get my June 2025 subscriptions and cancel the ones with name Netherlands
+- Order me the latest high-res imagery over the Netherlands
-- Create a PlanetScope subscription with the first item in my Netherlands Feature Collection.
+- Create a PlanetScope order with the first item in my Netherlands Feature Collection.

 ## Troubleshooting